Next Chapter Book Club

 Librarians believe everyone deserves the joy of participating in a book club with their peers.
 A book club is not just about reading, it is about sharing an experience and making friends.

-Register for one of the limited spots by contacting Sarah Kleiva, Outreach Librarian, at firstname.lastname@example.org or 630-790-6745.
+Register for one of the limited spots by contacting Sarah Kleiva, Outreach Librarian, at skleiva followed by @gepl.org or 630-790-6745.
 She’ll tell you what you need to do to become a member, as well as provide you with the date and time of the next meeting.

-To become a facilitator, a person must formally apply and submit a letter of interest.
-Experience is not a requirement, but enthusiasm is a must.
+The library is currently looking for long-term volunteers to serve as group facilitators.
+The primary responsibility of Next Chapter Book Club facilitators is to support book club members as they read and build social skills.
+The club meets for an hour every other week, with up to an hour of preparation time per meeting.
+No prior experience needed.
 Training includes watching a training video as group, discussing the material covered, and attending an active Next Chapter Book Club Chapter.
 Facilitators must also submit to and pass a criminal background check, a requirement for any Glen Ellyn Public Library volunteer that is working with what could be perceived as a vulnerable population.
+The library will provide volunteers with training and ongoing support.

 How Did the Library Become an Affiliate of Next Chapter Book Club?